s0l0ist/node-seal/README.md

 Check out the [Sandbox](https://morfix.io/sandbox) to run HE functions and even generate working code!

-If you'd rather read an example then take a look [here](docs/FULL-EXAMPLE.md).
+If you'd rather read an example, take a look [here](docs/FULL-EXAMPLE.md).

 For more exhaustive examples, view the tests [here](src/test).